 So, I have decided to dedicate this post to a rapidly growing trend, the ‘dating app dilemma’- to be or not to be is the question.
 More than 20% of adults with smartphones are using or have used dating apps.
 But dating people via online means has been from a long time back, even before such apps existed.
 I still remember there was a time about a decade ago when Yahoo chatrooms were the buzzing thing on the internet.

 I have been observing the dating landscape for close to two decades now.
 This is around the same time when the online dating market exponentially gained significant traction.
 In the US, the offline gradually declined during the same.
 This included meeting family, friends, neighbours, work, college, bars, and so forth.
-So just in a matter of a few years, online channels, which were primarily associated with shady sexual predators, scammers, and bots, became the mainstream way of meeting your soulmate.
+Within just a few years, online channels, previously associated with shady sexual predators, scammers, and bots, became the mainstream way to meet your soulmate.

-In India, there was one peculiar difference: much like skipping the PC era and transitioning directly to laptops and smartphones, Indian adults largely bypassed the traditional bar or mutual acquaintance channels and embraced the tech-infused app culture for dating.
+A peculiar difference emerged in India: much like skipping the PC era and transitioning directly to laptops and smartphones, Indian adults largely bypassed the traditional bar or mutual acquaintance channels and embraced the tech-infused app culture for dating.
 In fact, in India, the ‘arranged marriage‘ market underwent disruption by technology before the dating scene did.
 Consequently, basic awareness of online platforms was already instilled by the online matrimonial platforms, setting the stage for the imminent disruption of the dating landscape.

-In many instances, there exists significant overlap wherein parents seek ideal matches for their children through matrimonial channels, while the younger generation concurrently explores dating apps.
-The prevalence of offline interactions via mutual acquaintances dwindled due to widespread social media addiction, with individuals of all ages constantly engrossed in their smartphones.
+Parents often seek ideal matches for their children through matrimonial channels, while the younger generation uses dating apps.
+Offline interactions through mutual acquaintances have decreased due to widespread social media addiction, with people of all ages glued to their smartphones..
 Additionally, the cultural practice of meeting intriguing prospects failed to gain traction in India.
-This can be attributed to various factors, including the cultural context of India, which may not favour offline dating interactions initially.
+Various factors, including the cultural context of India, may not initially Favour offline dating interactions, which can explain this.
 Moreover, women’s safety concerns, particularly in certain regions of the country, further deterred offline interactions.

 Even personally, over the years, the majority of my dating encounters have been initiated through online channels, with dating apps having the shortest average lead time and the highest churn rate.
 This website might not have even existed without an online platform, as many of the encounters narrated here originated from dating apps.